 Choosing colleges you like and worrying about how you will pay for them later is a bad idea.
 Families need to know how much they can afford and should use the Expected Family Contribution (EFC) calculator provided by the College Board before they start trying to find the perfect college.
 They also need to use the net price calculators from the schools under consideration.

-Another potential issue to consider is how much of a cost difference is acceptable.
+Another potential issue to consider when choosing a college is how much of a cost difference is acceptable.
 For example, parents may have decided to pay $25,000 a year toward college.
 But what happens when one college offers the student $20,000 a year in merit aid and another equally desirable college doesn’t offer any?
 If the student can still afford the second college if the parent contributes $25,000, will the parents do so knowing they can save $20,000 a year if the student attends the first school?

 2. A good college should have a good four-year graduation rate.